EngineHub/CraftBook/README.md

 CraftBook
 =========

 CraftBook adds mechanisms (bridges, gates), redstone additions (integrated circuits, programmable logic chips), and minecart enhancements to Minecraft SMP (multiplayer).
 It does this without requiring on client-side modifications by using heuristics based on block and sign  placement instead.
-It is currently a plugin for hMod, although CraftBook will be ported over to the Minecraft API once it becomes available and sufficient.
+It is currently a plugin for hMod (which is now being ported to Bukkit), although CraftBook will be ported over to the Minecraft API once it becomes available and sufficient.

 About the Project
 -----------------